hortonworks/cloudbreak/integration-test/README.md

 * Network creation tests
   * OpenStackNetworkCreationTest

 In a suite you can assemble the above mentioned tests in given order.
-Every suite has its own context in which the tests can share information with each other. (for example BlueprintCreationTest put the created blueprint's id into the context which is necessary for stack creation, etc)
+Every suite has its own context in which the tests can share information with each other. (for example ClusterDefinitionCreationTest put the created cluster definition's id into the context which is necessary for stack creation, etc)
 You can define parameters for the tests as well, for example GcpTempateCreationTest:

 ```